 Celebrating 100 Years of Service (1926–2026)

-As Johannesburg Society for the Blind (JSB) commemorates a century of empowering visually impaired individuals, our website should be modernized to reflect our legacy, impact, partnerships, and future vision.
+As the Johannesburg Society for the Blind (JSB) commemorates a century of empowering visually impaired individuals, we continue to celebrate independence, dignity, inclusion, and opportunity for blind and visually impaired people across South Africa.

 Organisational Background